-• To manage and control infection in patients.
+To manage and control infection in patients.
 Including controlling the risk of cross-infection, appropriately managing infection in individual patients, and working appropriately within the wider community to manage the risk posed by communicable diseases.

-Capability Assessment Methods GMP Knowledge Understands the principles of infection control T, C, I 1 Understands the principles of preventing infection in high-risk groups (e.g. managing antibiotic use to prevent Clostridium difficile) including understanding the local antibiotic prescribing policy Т, С, І, ІРС 1 Understands the role of Notification within the UK and identify the principle notifiable diseases for UK and international purposes Т, С, І 1 Understands the role of the Health Protection Agency, Consultants in Health Protection (previously Consultants in Communicable Disease Control - CCDC) and SICSAG-Healthcare Associated Infections (Scotland). т, с 1 Understands the need for appropriate and enhanced PPE and the situations that these will be required T, S, O, I 2 Skills Recognises the potential for infection within patients being cared for Т, С 1, 2 Counsels' patients on matters of infection risk, transmission and control T, C, I 2, 3 Recognises potential for cross-infection in clinical settings T, C, I. M 1, 2 Practices aseptic technique whenever relevant D 1 Behaviours Actively engages in local infection control procedures Т, С 1 Actively engages in local infection control monitoring and reporting processes Т, С 1, 2 Complies with bare below the elbows dress code Т, С 1 Complies with and encourages others to comply with the use of hand decontamination before and after every patient contact Т, С, М 1
+Capabilities Assessment Methods GMP Knowledge Understands the principles of infection control T, C, I 1 Understands the principles of preventing infection in high-risk groups (e.g. managing antibiotic use to prevent Clostridium difficile) including understanding the local antibiotic prescribing policy T, C, I, IPC 1 Understands the role of Notification within the UK and identify the principle notifiable diseases for UK and international purposes T, C, I 1 Understands the role of the Health Protection Agency, Consultants in Health Protection (previously Consultants in Communicable Disease Control - CCDC) and SICSAG-Healthcare Associated Infections (Scotland). Т, С 1 Understands the need for appropriate and enhanced PPE and the situations that these will be required T, S, O, I 2 Skills Recognises the potential for infection within patients being cared for T, C 1, 2 Counsels' patients on matters of infection risk, transmission, and control T, C, I 2, 3 Recognises potential for cross-infection in clinical settings T, C, I. M 1, 2 Practices aseptic technique whenever relevant D 1 Behaviours Actively engages in local infection control procedures T, C 1 Actively engages in local infection control monitoring and reporting processes T, C 1, 2 Complies with bare below the elbows dress code T, C 1 Complies with and encourages others to comply with the use of hand decontamination before and after every patient contact T, C, M 1 Prescribes antibiotics according to local antibiotic guidelines T, C, M, IPC 1

-Prescribes antibiotics according to local antibiotic guidelines T, C, M, IPC 1 Encourages all staff, patients and relatives to observe infection control principles T, C, M 1 Ensure appropriate Ensure appropriate fit of PPE to maintain protection from infectious diseases T, C, M Scope of Practice Is able to perform independently Always follows local infection control protocols.
-Including washing a seeing every patient Demonstrates ability to perform basic hand hygiene.
-Is able to explain infection control protocols to students and to patient is aware of infections of concern - including MRSA and C difficile.
+Encourages all st aff, patients, and relatives to observe infection control principles T, C, M 1, 3 Ensures appropri ate fit of PPE to maintain protection from infectious diseases T, C, M 2 Scope of Practice Is able to Always follows local infection control protocols.
+Including washing han seeing every patient Demonstrates ability to perform basic hand hygiene.
+Is able to explain infection control protocols to students and to patient Is aware of infections of concern - including MRSA and C difficile.
 Is aware of the risks of nosocomial infections.
-Understands the links between antibiotic prescription and the deverinfections.
-Always discusses antibiotic use with a more senior colleague.
-Communicates effectively to the patient the need for treatment and measures to prevent re-infection or spread.
-Demonstrates an ability to perform more complex clinical procedura septic technique throughout Identifies potential for infection amongst high-risk patients obtair investigations.
-Works effectively with diagnostic departments in relation to ident investigations and monitoring therapy ents and their rel dopment of noso d any prevention ures whilst maint atives. comial aining
+Understands the links between antibiotic prescription and the develop infections. ts and their r elatives. perform Always discusses antibiotic use with a more senior colleague.

+- Communicates effectively to the patient the need for treatment and any prevention measures to prevent re-infection or spread. - Demonstrates an ability to perform more complex clinical procedures whilst maintaining aseptic technique throughout - Identifies potential for infection amongst high-risk patients obtaining appropriate investigations. - Works effectively with diagnostic departments in relation to identifying appropriate investigations and monitoring therapy.

-3.11 Environmental protection and emergency planning
+3.11 Environmental Protection and Emergency Planning Objectives: